notepadqq/example-extensions/README.md

-# File encoding autodetect extension
+# File encoding auto detection extension
 Example extensions for Notepadqq

 Each extension should be put within `~/.config/Notepadqq/extensions/`